Excel Color Index Formula

 • Press ALT+F11 on your keyboard to open the VBA editor (Shortcut).

-• RGB color values are widely used in all aspects of life.
+• RGB color values are widely used in a host of applications.

 • The color index remains unchanged even if the cell color is modified.
 Press the F9 key to recalculate the formula.